What is the Sandwich Generation, and what does it want?

-Whether those in the Sandwich Generation are actively involved in day-to-day parental care or are trying to have difficult conversations with aging relatives from a distance, balancing new caregiving responsibilities with existing responsibilities to partners, young children and careers become extremely difficult — and extremely stressful.
+Whether those in the Sandwich Generation are actively involved in day-to-day parental care or are trying to have difficult conversations with older relatives from a distance, balancing new caregiving responsibilities with existing responsibilities to partners, young children and careers becomes extremely difficult — and extremely stressful.

 The Sandwich Generation needs help with financial planning, decision-making and mental health

 What do Sandwich Generation caregivers want?
 More support.
 When asked what would help to reduce their stress, the top three choices selected by respondents included access to a mental health professional (63%), decision-making support from their family (61%) and a financial advisor (57%).
 And, if given the choice, they’d prefer those kinds of long-term support systems over day-to-day support like childcare or in-home care.